ArseneEvsen/SwapAssets/README.md

   - SwapAssets Dapp [VueJS]

 # What is SwapAssets ?
-SwapAssets is a web3 tokenization project - it's goal is to manage (buy/sell/trade/) NFT assets in the blockchain.
-It can divide on-chain assets into multiple fractions.
-To have a better overview of the project, please read the conception document.
+SwapAssets is a web3 tokenisation project of real estate assets.
+In the backend, it’s using the technologie of blockchain and a smart contract in it, to tokenize the real estate assets in the form of NFTs.

+The smart contract manage the life cycle of these NFTs, such as :
+- buy
+- sell
+- fractionation

 ## SwapAssets 3D Launcher :
 ![3D Launcher](Ressources/LauncherSwapAssets.png "SwapAssets Launcher")